-So why are we being encouraged to grab a pen and practice the old fashioned art of handwriting?
+So why are we being encouraged to grab a pen and practice the old-fashioned art of handwriting?
 Let’s take a look at the ways handwriting can benefit your cognitive abilities:

 1. Writing by hand helps us to learn

 When writing by hand or typing into a computer, we use different parts of our brain, which affects our ability to learn.
-The movements which we make when we write triggers the activation of larger regions of the brain than when we type, including those that take care of language, healing, thinking, and our memory.
+The movements which we make when we write trigger the activation of larger regions of the brain than when we type, including those that take care of language, healing, thinking, and our memory.

 A study by Longcamp et al (2006) compared the effect handwriting and typing have on our ability to learn.
 They found that children that learned to write letters by hand were better able to remember the letters and recognize them than children who had learned the letters by typing them onto a computer.